NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/command-line-completion.md

 ## Context

-Out of best practice, Hardhat projects use a local installation of the NPM package `hardhat` to make sure everyone working on the project is using the same version.
+Out of best practice, Hardhat projects use a local installation of the npm package `hardhat` to make sure everyone working on the project is using the same version.
 This is why you need to use `npx` or npm scripts to run Hardhat.

 This approach has the downside of there being no way to provide autocomplete suggestions directly for the `hardhat` command, as well as making the CLI commands longer.
 These are the two issues that `hh` solves.